StageGuillaumeVerrier/stage_guillaume/README.md

     Venturi tubes are tubes with a shape similar to an hourglass. they are based on the venturi effect : for an internal flow, the reduction of the passage section implie a raise of the velocity and a drop of the static pressure.
 Venturi tubes a commonly used to check the flow rate of a fluid.

   c.
 Orifice plates;
     Orifice plates are used in order to check the flow rate.
 It is based on the venturi effect and it follow the Bernoulli formula.
+Orifice plates include a beta factor proportionnal to diameter of the flow before the orifice plate and after the same plate.
+It also introduce the C factor function of beta and the Cd factor (calculated by the

   d.
 Head losses;
     head losses are concequences of the action between a solid and a fluid : the friction between the fluid and the solid which contain it. head losses are closely related to the nature of the flow (laminar or turbulent).
 There is two type of head losses :